JamesGJ5-Learning-To-Code/memory-card/plans.md

 - MemoryGame Component:
-    -- DONE Renders a Deck component, passing into it the array of image src's via props -- Renders a CurrentScore component
+    -- DONE Renders a Deck component, passing into it the array of image src's via props -- DONE Renders a CurrentScore component
     -- Renders a HighScore component

 - Deck component: